AlexVRussell/Spotify-Stat-Tracker/README.md

 - Implement view_artists and view_albums functions to calculate total minutes listened for these categories.
 (In progress)

 - Automate the authorization code fetching process.
+(Coming very soon)

-- Figure out why the authorization code needs to be inputed twice (run the code 2 seperate times) to fetch the most recent data
+- Figure out why the main script sometimes needs to be ran twice to fetch the most recent data (Bug only happens every once in a while I dont know why)

 - Schedule the script to run at regular intervals to keep the database updated.